 We invite young readers to write book reviews.
 Winning entries will be published in the pages of Moment and will each receive a signed copy of a book by an acclaimed children’s writer.
 We’ve selected a list of books for you to choose from.
 Pick one or more that you enjoy or find intriguing and tell us why!
 See our rules and guidelines below.

-Read this year’s winning reviews and finalists here!
-And stay tuned for next year’s contest!
+Read last year’s winning reviews and finalists here!
+This year’s deadline is February 16, 2016.

 The Book Thief by Markus Zusak, 2006

 The Entertainer and the Dybbuk by Sid Fleischman, 2007

 The Adventures of Rabbi Harvey by Steve Sheinkin, 2006

 Prince William, Maximilian, Minsky, and Me by Holly-Jane Rahlens, 2005